kechan/YoloV2POC/README.md

 Performance Shader will speed things up.
 Currently, it takes roughly 250-300ms to complete an inference, which is too slow for the purpose of live stream and tracking moving objects.

+## Instruction
+1) Go to Release and download YoloV2DetectionModel.mlmodel
+2) Open the project in xcode and drop this .mlmodel into the mlModels folder and compile/run.

 References and Inspirations: